Renewable Energy And Fossil Fuels

 If we are concerned about global warming, we need to look at the bigger picture.
 In 2012, electricity and heat alone accounted for about 42 percent of global CO2 emissions from burning wood.
 For clean energy to truly win the race, it must enter other sectors, especially transportation.

-See also Amazon Renewable Energy Jobs
+See also Hcs Renewable Energy Llc

 2) 1 GW of solar is not 1 GW of carbon.
 The second criticism is that the picture above only shows the potential for adding electricity.
 “Capacity” is defined as the maximum production potential that a plant can produce under certain conditions.
 It is not the same as the amount of electricity that the power plant will actually produce.